mearyansingh/fitnflex/README.md

 ## Contributing

-We welcome contributions to enhance Fitnflex!
+We welcome contributions to enhance Fitinflex!
 Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch:
    ```bash